Theory and History of Ontology (www.ontology.co)by Raul Corazzon | e-mail: rc@ontology.co

 27. Dahlstrom, Daniel.
 2001.
 Heidegger's Concept of Truth.
 Cambridge: Cambridge University Press.

 28. ———.
 2003.
-"The Clearing and Its Truth: Reflections on Tugendhat's Criticisms and Heidegger's Concessions." Études Phénoménologiques no. 37-38:3-25.
+"The Clearing and its Truth: reflections on Tugendhat's criticisms and Heidegger's concessions." Études Phénoménologiques no. 37-38:3-25.

 29. Dostal, Robert J. 1985.
 "Beyond Being: Heidegger's Plato."
 Journal of The History of Philosophy no. 23:71-98.